Suffolk County Massachusetts assistance program.

 - Home delivered meals for the elderly and homebound.

 The Howard Benevolent Society, which can be reached at (617) 742 - 2952, can provide reduced prices heating oil as well as grants for paying utility bills and rent.
+Senior citizens and retirees often struggle with the cost of living in the Boston area.
+They struggle with heating costs, medical, and it can be a challenge to get around the city and county.
+They often need home repairs too or help with healthcare.
+Find a variety of senior assistance programs in Massachusetts.

 Discounted heating oil

 While it is not free, you may be able to save significantly on your heating oil by joining a cooperative formed by Laconia Consortium (Phone (781) 862 - 1943), the Mass Energy Consumers Alliance (phone (617) 524 - 3950), or one formed by Oil Buying Network (800) 649 - 7473.
 All of these organizations offer members lower prices on their energy bill needs and heating oil.
-Click here to learn more on these groups.
+Click here to learn more on these heating oil buying network groups.

 Foreclosure and debt counseling in Boston and Suffolk County